micahgodbolt/beacss/README.md

 Exceptions to this might include background images only, for cards and/or bands.

-### NO - Create a data-attribute for the block in the custom-page.scss, and use it as context for the element
+### Should I create a data-attribute for the block in the custom-page.scss, and use it as context for the element?
+Nope!

-**Custom-page.html**
+	// Custom-page.html:

 	<!-- Block with attribute -->
 	<div class="ux-component" data-ux-size="unicorn”>